amejid/budget-tracker/README.md

 - Ruby on Rails

+## Live Version

+- A live version of the project can be seen [here](https://budget-tracker-amejid.herokuapp.com/)

 ## Getting Started

 To get a local copy up and running follow these simple example steps.